MartinHoldrege/rSFSTEP2/README.md

 Note: The method to run a shell script is present as a comment in the respective script.

 ## Comparing generated files
-rSFSTEP2 has the options to scale phenology and/or space based on site and climate.
+rSFSTEP2 has the options to scale phenological activity, biomass, litter, and % live fractions along with space based on site-specific current or future climate.
 After running the simulation you can generate statistics and graphics demonstrating how the input files were modified.
 ### On a local computer:
 ```
 ./compare_files.sh <number of sites>